 This is more complicated now, however, due to COVID-19 and face-to-face/online delivery.
 Please consult with the OIAM.

-After you are logged in, you can open the course syllabuses and see the email address of the instructors in our Google Site or Homepage.
+After you are logged in, you can open the course syllabuses and see the email addresses of the instructors on our Google Site or Homepage.
 See the video on the "How to Register" page.

 You can log into E-Class (using your student ID and password) to get a professor's email address off the syllabus.
 After logging in, click on the "Edu Status" link on the left side of the page.
 You can search for your classes here, but some of the search parameters are only in Korean unfortunately.